CSS: Declaration block

+Values

 Values may be keywords, such as "center" or "inherit", or numerical values, such as css (200 pixels), css (50 percent of the viewport width) or 80% (80 percent of the parent element's width).

 Color values can be specified with keywords (e.g. "css"), hexadecimal values (e.g. css, also abbreviated as css), RGB values on a 0 to 255 scale (e.g. css), RGBA values that specify both color and alpha transparency (e.g. css), or HSL or HSLA values (e.g. css, css).

-Length units

 Non-zero numeric values representing linear measures must include a length unit, which is either an alphabetic code or abbreviation, as in 200px or 50vw; or a percentage sign, as in 80%.
 Some units – cm (centimetre); in (inch); mm (millimetre); pc (pica); and pt (point) – are absolute, which means that the rendered dimension does not depend upon the structure of the page; others – em (em); ex (ex) and px (pixel) – are relative, which means that factors such as the font size of a parent element can affect the rendered measurement.
 These eight units were a feature of CSS 1 and retained in all subsequent revisions.
 The proposed CSS Values and Units Module Level 3 will, if adopted as a W3C Recommendation, provide seven further length units: ch; Q; rem; vh; vmax; vmin; and vw.

 Use

 Before CSS, nearly all presentational attributes of HTML documents were contained within the HTML markup.
 All font colors, background styles, element alignments, borders, and sizes had to be explicitly described, often repeatedly, within the HTML.
 CSS lets authors move much of that information to another file, the style sheet, resulting in considerably simpler HTML.
+And additionally, as more and more devices are able to access responsive web pages, different screen sizes and layouts begin to appear.
+Customizing a website for each device size is costly and increasingly difficult.
+The modular nature of CSS means that styles can be reused in different parts of a site or even across sites, promoting consistency and efficiency.

 For example, headings (h1 elements), sub-headings (h2), sub-sub-headings (h3), etc., are defined structurally using HTML.
 In print and on the screen, choice of font, size, color and emphasis for these elements is presentational.

 Before CSS, document authors who wanted to assign such typographic characteristics to, say, all h2 headings had to repeat HTML presentational markup for each occurrence of that heading type.
 This made documents more complex, larger, and more error-prone and difficult to maintain.
 CSS allows the separation of presentation from structure.
 CSS can define color, font, text alignment, size, borders, spacing, layout and many other typographic characteristics, and can do so independently for on-screen and printed views.
 CSS also defines non-visual styles, such as reading speed and emphasis for aural text readers.
 The W3C has now deprecated the use of all presentational HTML markup.

 For example, under pre-CSS HTML, a heading element defined with red text would be written as: